RArnoco/multinomial-naivebayes-IMDBreview/README.md

 ### Reference
 [1](https://www.upgrad.com/blog/multinomial-naive-bayes-explained) <br />

-If you want to upgrade, revise or you have questioons, just drop a message and I am happy to assist you.
+If you want to upgrade, revise or you have questions, just drop a message and I am happy to assist you.